mikeferguson/buildbot-ros/README.md

     gpg --output /var/www/public.key --armor --export AAAABBBB

 When everything is working, buildbot can be added as a startup, by adding to the buildbot user's crontab.
 Open up the crontab for the buildbot user by typing `crontab -e`, then you can use this line to restart the buildbot instance every day at 11pm for example.
+The second line added to the crontab is optional, it reloads the cache before restarting the buildbot instance.
+If you use it, don't forget to replace `/path/to/index.yaml` with the real path to you `index.yaml` distribution file.

     0 23 * * * cd /home/buildbot && buildbot restart buildbot-ros
+    55 22 * * * cd /var/www/html/rosdistro && rosdistro_build_cache /path/to/index.yaml

 ##Setup for Buildbot Slave